Accomplished in 2021:

 Add a few minor upgrades to the boat

-Launch in March, 2021 with a new electric outboard and battery
+Launched in March, 2021 with a new electric outboard and battery

-We plan to set up 2 demo days to give sailing programs, coaches, and recreational boaters a chance to use the boat.
+Coming Spring 2022: 2 demo days to give sailing programs, coaches, and recreational boaters a chance to use the boat.

 ELECTRIC COACH BOAT FEASIBILITY STUDY

 Install and test the use of an electric outboard engine on an existing coach boat to determine if the cleaner electric engines are a feasible option for yacht clubs, college sailing teams, and sailing centers.

 The Brown University Sailing Team and Ambassador John Mollicone will test the electric powercat as a coach and race committee boat during the fall 2019 collegiate sailing season and beyond.